 Related Recipes

-For other special meal main dishes, check out Roasted Turkey Breast, Crock Pot Glazed Ham, Seared and Roasted Filet Mignon, Seared and Roasted New York Strip Steak, or Chicken Parmesan.
-Or fire up the grill for Grilled Grilled Ribeye, Grilled Filet Mignon, or a Grilled Pork Tenderloin.
+For other special meal main dishes, check out Roasted Turkey Breast, Crock Pot Glazed Ham, Pan Seared Filet Mignon, New York Strip in the oven, or Chicken Parmesan.
+Or fire up the gas grill for Grilled Ribeyes, Grilled Filet Mignon, or Grilled Pork Tenderloin.

 This recipe is featured in Thanksgiving Recipes, Christmas Recipes, and Easter Recipes roundups.